atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 Reference: [GitLab Runner installation documentation](https://docs.gitlab.com/runner/install/linux-repository.html)

-## Add Runner Server repo, `gitlab-ci-multi-runner`
+## Add repository definition for the Runner Server project

-The Runner Server is called `gitlab-ci-multi-runner` and it lives in its own repository.
+The Runner Server is in the GitLab `gitlab-ci-multi-runner` repository.

 Add the repository definition: